afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 To be perfectly honest, this is some of the ugliest and most incomprehensible code I have ever seen, and I don't understand how it could be an improvement over *anything*.
+But I made the promise to explain the whole chapter, so here it goes.